Swasth-Apps/swasth.co/src/pages/blog/cognitive-behavior-therapy-cbt-for-anxiety.md

 ---
 <!--StartFragment-->

-Cognitive Behaviour Therapy, as the name suggests; is a therapy (or treatment), which is behavior-related and is purely cognitive (i.e. related to knowledge).
+Cognitive Behavior Therapy, as the name suggests; is a therapy (or treatment), which is behavior-related and is purely cognitive (i.e. related to knowledge).
 Now, this knowledge could be based on the practical world or the existing facts or some illusions (or self-created misconceptions).
-Hence, CBT (Cognitive Behaviour Therapy) can be explained as a treatment given to someone, whose thought pattern gets altered due to improper (or lack of) knowledge.
+Hence, CBT (Cognitive Behavior Therapy) can be explained as a treatment given to someone, whose thought pattern gets altered due to improper (or lack of) knowledge.

 Unlike other ongoing long treatments, CBT is a short - term treatment procedure that targets the patient’s thought procedure, what he believes is right or a fact, his feelings about himself and others around him; which ultimately is reflected through his behavior and attitude.

-Cognitive Behaviour Therapy is an efficient tool in treating various mental and physical disorders, such as anxiety, stress, insomnia, social anxiety disorder, PTSD, OCD, problems due to intake of alcohol and drugs, sexual disorders, dental phobia, etc.
+Cognitive Behavior Therapy is an efficient tool in treating various mental and physical disorders, such as anxiety, stress, insomnia, social anxiety disorder, PTSD, OCD, problems due to intake of alcohol and drugs, sexual disorders, dental phobia, etc.

-Principles areas of working in Cognitive Behaviour Therapy are:
+Principles areas of working in Cognitive Behavior Therapy are:

 * Malfunctioning of thought process.
 * Inappropriate behavior and attitude.